 Lastly I discuss registering a domain name and running a public Internet web server.
-Every business ought to have an Internet presence.
 It does not take much effort to set up a simple web site and cost is low.
 Even if you do not run a business registering a domain provides a consistent email address and having a web site gives you flexibility over your Internet presence.
 For a few dollars per month it is a lot of bang for the buck.